cian-mcintyre/coilandclover/README.md

 User:
 User able to Register an account
 User able to log in
-User being able to register and log out
 User able to place an order and receive a tracking number User able to browse by category/colour/type
 User able to search for products